 Program Accreditation Standards.
-Universities committed to preparing graduate students for an internship in the Ohio Internship Program must meet the standards established by the National Council for the Accreditation of Educator Preparation (CAEP) and the National Association of School Psychologists (NASP).
+Universities committed to preparing graduate students for an internship in the Ohio Internship Program must meet the standards established by the Council for the Accreditation of Educator Preparation (CAEP) and NASP.
 The university may be approved either by the Unit Accrediting Board of CAEP or by the State Board of Education, which will use CAEP standards in evaluating institutions.
 NASP became Recognized by the Council for Higher Education Accreditation (CHEA) as an accrediting organization in 2022.
-Starting with the Fall 2024 review cycle, NASP will no longer serve as a Specialty Professional Association (SPA) under the Council for the Accreditation of Educator Preparation (CAEP).
+Starting with the Fall 2024 review cycle, NASP will no longer serve as a Specialty Professional Association (SPA) under the CAEP.
 After that date, Universities in Ohio must meet the accreditation standards established by NASP.
 In addition to state and national standards for graduate preparation, compliance with internship guidelines is considered in determining the number of internship slots allotted to each university.
-State and national training standards and the Ohio Internship Program in School Psychology: Guidelines and Operating Manual reflect a consensus of the profession about what is necessary in the preparation of future school psychologists.
+State and national training standards and the Ohio Internship Program in School Psychology: Guidelines and Operating Manual reflect a consensus of the profession about what is necessary for the preparation of future school psychologists.

 Responsibilities of the University.
-Each university's graduate preparation program is responsible for maintaining a program of study approved by the Division of Professional Development and Licensure of the Ohio Department of Education.
+Each university's graduate preparation program is responsible for maintaining a program of study approved by the Office of Educator License, Ohio Department of Education.
 Universities are further committed to full compliance with the guidelines and standards set forth by state and national professional organizations.

 Responsibilities of the Internship Coordinator.
 Each university's graduate preparation program shall designate one faculty member to serve as the Internship Coordinator.
 The Internship Coordinator is responsible for the placement of students in approved internship sites, communicating with key partners in the school district or Educational Service Center associated with the internship, cultivating and approving new internship sites across the state, as needed, and contributing program data to the evaluation of the Ohio Internship Program.
-The Internship Coordinator represents their university's program on the IUC and works collaboratively with other members of IUC and the Ohio Department of Education (the Department) Office for Exceptional Children to ensure the integrity of the Ohio Internship Program in School Psychology.
+The Internship Coordinator represents their university's program on the IUC and works collaboratively with other members of IUC and the Ohio Department of Education, Office for Exceptional Children to ensure the integrity of the Ohio Internship Program in School Psychology.

 Faculty-to-Intern Ratios.
-The internship coordinator is responsible for ensuring that the plan for supervision for each intern is implemented.
-The internship coordinator may assign university-based internship supervision responsibilities to other school psychology faculty members to ensure high-quality supervision.
+The Internship Coordinator is responsible for ensuring that the plan for supervision for each intern is implemented.
+The Internship Coordinator may assign university-based internship supervision responsibilities to other school psychology faculty members to ensure high-quality supervision.
 No faculty member shall directly supervise more than 12 interns at any one time.